opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 * Data Prepper now requires Java 11 or higher.
 The Docker image deploys with JDK 17.

 Please see our [release notes](https://github.com/opensearch-project/data-prepper/releases/tag/2.0.0) for a complete list.

+## Try Data Prepper 2.0

+Data Prepper 2.0 is available for [download](https://opensearch.org/downloads.html#data-prepper) now.
+The maintainers encourage you to read the [latest documentation](https://opensearch.org/docs/latest/clients/data-prepper/index/) and try out the new features.